 a playful illustration of a pink haired woman with adhd sitting at a cluttered desk filled with colorful stationery and fidget tools smiling as she works in a notebook labeled adhd time hacks

-visual timer like the Time Timer MOD shows time disappearing, so your brain can track it in real time.
+👉 Related Tool: Time Timer MOD – Clean design, quiet tick, built for neurodivergent brains.
 It’s perfect for chores, work sessions, or reminding you that yes, your pasta has been boiling for 20 minutes.

 💡 Tip: Put it somewhere you can’t ignore.
 ADHD brains respond better to visual, spatial cues than silent digital ones.